-Chief Melanie Montroll, Port of New Orleans Harbor Police, joined the department in 2001 and steadily moved through the ranks.
-She was appointed to Chief of Police in March 2022.
-During her tenure at HPD, she has served as Assistant Chief, Director of Training, Commander of the Criminal Investigations/Internal Affairs Division, and Commander of the Marine Division.
+Since joining the department in 2001, Chief Montroll has steadily advanced through the ranks, earning a reputation for excellence in leadership and public safety operations.
+She was appointed Chief of Police in March 2022, following prior roles as Assistant Chief, Director of Training, Commander of the Criminal Investigations/Internal Affairs Division, and Commander of the Marine Division.

 Cedric Turner is the Assistant Chief of Police with the Port of New Orleans Harbor Police Department.
 Turner has served in law enforcement for 26 years with 20 of those years working up the ranks within HPD.
 In his current role, Capt.
 Turner oversees the agency’s training, marine, and bicycle operations.
 Additionally, Capt.
 Turner serves as the Commander of the Special Response Team (SRT) whose sole mission is ensuring top security and maritime safety.
 In his free time, Capt.
 Turner mentors young men and women interested in entrepreneurship and finances.